drewlong/gophish-ruby/README.md

 # GoPhish Ruby API

-This is a collection of ruby bindings to the GoPhish API.
-I saw that there wasn't one, and I wanted to change that.
-Hopefully this makes your life easier in some way.
+This is the unofficial Ruby wrapper for the GoPhish API.
+Documentation can be found [here](https://www.rubydoc.info/github/drewlong/gophish-ruby).

 ## Installation